-7.12 Holiday Pay
+7.7 Holiday Pay

-(a) Any employee who is entitled to time off with pay on days observed as holidays by the State as an employer will receive at his option additional compensation for time worked on such days or compensatory time off.
-Such additional compensation for each such full day worked will be at the rate of 1/10 of his biweekly rate of compensation.
+(a) Employees who are entitled to time off with pay on days observed as holidays by the State as an employer will receive at their option additional compensation for time worked on such days or compensatory time off.
+Such additional compensation for each such full day worked will be at the rate of 1/10 of the biweekly rate of compensation.
 Such additional compensation for less than a full day of such work will be prorated.
 Such rate of compensation will include geographic, locational, inconvenience and shift pay as may be appropriate to the place or hours worked.
-In no event will an employee be entitled to such additional compensation or compensatory time off unless he has been scheduled or directed to work.
+In no event will employees be entitled to such additional compensation or compensatory time off unless they have been scheduled or directed to work.

-(b) An employee electing to take compensatory time off in lieu of holiday pay shall notify the appropriate payroll agency in writing between April 1 and June 15, 1979 of his intention to do so with the understanding that such notice constitutes a waiver for the term of this Agreement of his right to receive additional compensation for holidays worked; provided, however, that an employee shall have the opportunity to revoke his waiver or file a waiver, if he has not already done so, by notifying the appropriate payroll agency in writing between April 1 and May 15 in the second and third year of this Agreement of his revocation or waiver, in which event such revocation or waiver shall remain in effect for the remainder of the term of this Agreement.
+(b) Employees electing to take compensatory time off in lieu of holiday pay shall notify the appropriate payroll agency in writing between April 1 and June 15, 1982 of the intention to do so with the understanding that such notice constitutes a waiver for the term of this Agreement of the right to receive additional compensation for holidays worked; provided, however, that employees shall have the opportunity to revoke the waiver or file a waiver, if they have not already done so, by notifying the appropriate payroll agency in writing between April 1 and May 15 in the second and third year of this Agreement of the revocation or waiver, in which event such revocation or waiver shall remain in effect for the remainder of the term of this Agreement.